neobrain/nihstro/Readme.md

 brew install cmake boost
 ```

-### Compiling
+### Compiling on Linux, OS X, and other Unix-like systems

-To compile the standalone assembler and disassembler, run:
+To compile the standalone assembler and disassembler, run the following commands from within the nihstro root directory:

 ```
 mkdir -p build